Pendiam/fake-api/README.md

 * [Technologies](#technologies)
 * [Setup](#setup)
 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is simple full fake REST API.
+The app is inspired by [@typicode] Check the documentation at (https://github.com/typicode/json-server)

 ## Technologies
 Project is created with: